 LS from SGs of the informative nature were briefly introduced and noted by the meeting.

-LSs from SG20 and SG11 for action where addressed by Liaison in TD673.
+LSs from SG20 and SG11 for action were addressed by Liaison in TD673-R1.

 Contributions on the work of the FG-MV, C105, C106 and C115, attracted live interaction.